 Alison has experience and training in treating babies and children using acupuncture techniques, usually with non inserted needles.
 Please contact her if you would like more information on how your child might benefit from this.

 Sessions last between 45 and 60 minutes and cost £40.

 You may need to allow a little longer for the first session which is still charged at this rate.

-Reduced cost treatments at £20 are available to those in need, e.g. where the only income is from benefits and the over 60’s.
+Reduced cost treatments at £25 are available to those in need.

 Most conditions respond well after 4 to 6 weekly sessions.
 It is then usually recommended to have less frequent long term treatments to help maintain good health.
 Many clients chose to come regularly throughout the year for seasonal top ups.